-The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
+The Statement of Accounts contains estimated figures that are based on assumptions made by the Strathclyde Pension Fund about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-For valuation purposes the actuary uses assumptions about the factors affecting the Fund's finances in the future.